tylerhaisman/Glowbit/README.md

 ## About The Game
 After completing Data Structures and Algorithms in Spring 2023, I wanted to see how I could implement some of the programming concepts I learned into some sort of web application.
 I made this game in an effort to make dynamic programming concepts into a challenging logic game.

+Additionally, I made this game to introduce myself to the React JS library which I have since improved in and even implemented into other apps!

 ## How To Play
 The object of Glowbit is to connect the upper leftmost node with the lower rightmost node with the continuous path with the greatest sum.